Spot-bellied Eagle-Owl

 Spot-bellied Eagle-Owl Nesting and Reproduction

-The Spot-bellied Eagle-Owl nests in large tree cavities, often preferring those in tall, mature trees that offer protection from predators and the elements.
-Occasionally, it will use abandoned nests of other large birds, such as eagles or vultures.
+The Spot-bellied Eagle-Owl typically nests in large tree cavities, often those situated high in mature trees within dense forested areas.
+These cavities provide adequate protection from weather and potential predators.
+Occasionally, owls may utilize abandoned nests of other large birds.

 Spot-bellied Eagle-Owl Sounds and Vocalizations